Chloe Price

 Chloe Elizabeth Price is a fictional character from the Life Is Strange video game series published by Square Enix.
-Created by French developer Dontnod Entertainment, she first appears in the 2015 video game Life Is Strange and its prequel Life Is Strange: Before the Storm as a main protagonist.
-She is portrayed by actresses Ashly Burch and Rhianna DeVries.
-The character has received a generally positive reception by video game publications.
+Created by French developer Dontnod Entertainment, she first appears in the 2015 video game Life Is Strange and its prequel Life Is Strange: Before the Storm as the main protagonist.
+She is portrayed by Ashly Burch and Rhianna DeVries.

-Character development
+The character was received generally positively by critics.

+Development

 In Before the Storm, Rhianna DeVries, who initially performed motion capture for Chloe, voiced the character, while the original voice actress Ashly Burch served as writing consultant.
 Instrumentation was employed to represent different sides of the lead character: piano for isolation, electric guitar for rebelliousness, and layered vocals for friendship.
 Composer Daughter took the script and concept artwork as inspiration.
 The writers researched memoirs and psychology to understand Chloe's grieving process.

+Chloe has been closely associated with the blue butterfly throughout the game, it commonly symbolises transformation, which could correspond to Chloe's emotional journey throughout the game.
+Butterflies also symbolise rebirth, throughout the game, Chloe dies, and Max constantly rewinds to bring her back.